Teach Kids to Add Energy to Family Life

 One way parents can teach children honor is to include it in the instruction process.
 You might say to your child, “I’d like you to obey me by setting the table, then I want you to think of something extra to do to surprise me.
 That’s showing honor.
 You choose; it’s up to you.
 Report to me when you’re done and I’ll check your work.”

 You can use the concept of honor in correction or when things are going well.
 You can use it when you teach your children about money, time, and other resources and you can teach it when conflict comes around.
-One way to teach honor is on special occasions when someone wins a contest or earns a certificate.
+Another way to teach honor is on special occasions when someone wins a contest or earns a certificate.
 You may show honor by giving that person a fancy place at the table or by decorating his or her bedroom door.

 Honor Provides a Fresh Approach

 Honor is fun.
 It’s like oil in a machine.
 It gets work done with less friction and less heat.
 Every family needs honor.
-It’s great when things are going well and essential when family relationships are strained.
+It’s great when thing are going well and essential when family relationships are strained.
 Work on it whether your kids are preschoolers or teens.
 It’ll change the way your family relates.